 “ It’s a wonderful feeling supplying local communities with their food.”

 There are so many benefits to becoming a Member of the Channel Islands Co-operative Society.

-Our Eco Fund provides grants to worthy local projects that aim to protect and regenerate our local environment.
+Our Eco fund provides grants to local good causes which aim to protect and regenerate our local environment.